microsoft/NativeKeras/README.md

 As a sample implementatoin, NativeKeras provides a C# library.

-# Installation
+# Status

-# Status, Goals and Roadmap
 The current code base implements a good number of basic Keras functionality like initializers and activations.
 The basic Keras layers (*Dense*, *Dropout*, etc) are also implemented.
 Last, a good number of the image related layers (Conv2D, MaxPooling2D, etc) is implemented as well.

+# Limitations
+NativeKeras is a *proof of concept* at this stage.
+* Windows is the only supported platform
+* No GPU use yet

+# Installation

+# Goals and Roadmap
 NativeKeras C++ layers are similar to the ongoing work to integrate [ONNX](https://github.com/onnx/onnx) into [CNTK](https://github.com/Microsoft/CNTK/).
 To avoid duplication, we are planning to add new layers as they are added to CNTK.
 This is why NativeKeras still lacks, among others, **LSTM** and **Embedding** layers.